 - passport with a validity of at least three months after the proposed end of stay, and with at least two blank pages

-- supporting documents specific to the type of visa applied for (download the harmonized list here), but always including travel insurance, proof of accommodation, flight booking and proof of sufficient means of subsistence
+- supporting documents specific to the type of visa applied for (download the harmonized list here), but always including travel insurance, proof of accommodation, flight booking and HR letter and sufficient means of subsistence proved by bank statement

 - 1 (one) passport photo